RodogInfinite/nom-xml-derive/README.md

 # Nom-XML-Derive

-`nom-xml-derive` is a crate for extracting data from [`nom-xml's`](https://crates.io/crates/nom-xml) `Document` type into structs.
-Due to the nested nature of XML, the interface for extracting information from `nom-xml's` `Document` type can be tedious to implement for users.
+`nom-xml-derive` is a crate for extracting data from [`nom-xml`](https://crates.io/crates/nom-xml) version 0.3.0+'s `Document` type into structs.
+Due to the nested nature of XML, the interface for extracting information from `nom-xml`'s `Document` type can be tedious to implement for users.
 This derive macro crate was established to reduce that burden on users.

 ## Let's look at an example: